dieharders/ai-text-server/README.md

 ## API

-It deploys several different backend apps in the /api directory, for example inference.
+This project deploys several different backend apps exposed via the /api directory, for example inference.
 The idea is to separate all OS level logic and processing from the client facing app.
 This can make deployment to the cloud and swapping out functionality easier.

-- /api/text endpoints can be found [here](http://localhost:8000/docs) after building the api server.
+- **/api/text** endpoints can be found [here](http://localhost:8000/docs) after building the api server.
 Edit port if launched on non default port 8000.

 To start the universal api server via HTTP: